The Associative Property of Addition: When three or more numbers are added, the sum is the same, regardless of the order of addition.

 and six equals six, (6 = 6) everyday of the week and twice on Sundays.

-This is so obvious with blocks kids may look at you funny when you explain it to them, math concepts are visually obvious when presented with manipulatives.
+This is so obvious with blocks your younglings may look at you funny when you explain it to them, math concepts are visually obvious when presented with manipulatives.

 All together Bill, Ted and Mary have six.